hoodrunio/hoodrun_axelar_checker/README.md

 Please find your bot on Telegram (add the bot to the Telegram group if you wish), and then send the `/start` or `/help` command to begin the conversation.

 ## Usage
-- Access the Telegram bot to track validators' uptime, poll votes, and more.
+- Access the Telegram bot to track validators' uptime, poll votes, and verifier status.
-- Monitor notifications sent via Telegram based on uptime thresholds and operator performance.
+- Monitor notifications sent via Telegram based on uptime thresholds, operator performance, and Amplifier activities.
+- Use Amplifier-specific commands to check poll statuses, vote information, signatures.

 ## License
 This project is licensed under the MIT License